Medicals we offer as part of our services

 We at FITMed24 has been considered as a leading provider for occupational health and medical tests in the South African business environment, either in one of our clinics or utilising our mobile units onsite.

-Driver Medicals
+Mobile Medicals

 Clinic Medicals